roman91DE/etl_capstone_project/readme.md

 # ETL Pipeline using Apache Airflow and Kafka

-This repository contains the code for a modern ETL pipeline built using Apache Airflow and Kafka as part of the IBM Professional Data Engineer Certification capstone project.
+This repository contains the code for a modern ETL pipeline built using Apache Airflow as part of the IBM Professional Data Engineer Certification capstone project.

-## Components

-- **Apache Kafka**: For real-time data streaming and ingestion.
-- **Apache Airflow**: For managing and orchestrating ETL workflows.

-### Apache Airflow Pipeline
+## Apache Airflow Pipeline

 The ETL pipeline consists of the following tasks: